tinacms/tina.io/content/blog/syntax-highlighting-with-tina.md

 Now, you can launch using `yarn` dev and navigate back to [http://localhost:3000/post/HelloWorld](http://localhost:3000/post/HelloWorld).
 You will see that our code block now has Prism syntax highlighting.

 ![Image with syntax highlighting](https://res.cloudinary.com/forestry-demo/image/upload/v1642686958/blog-media/syntax-highlighting-with-tina/after-image.webp)

+You can find the finished code in our [Github](https://github.com/tinacms/examples/tree/main/syntax-highlighting)

 ## Where can you keep up to date with Tina?